vincentlaguna/learn-c-cpp/README.md

 - Returning a function pointer from a function
 - Iterating through for-loops to find primes
 - Evaluate and return the length characters in a message
+- Using nested for-loops for calculating rainfall averages
 -

 What I have learned in C++: